francis-clairicia/PyDiamond/README.md

 - SDL >= 2.0.16
 - typing_extensions >= 4.0.1 (Will be removed when switching to Python 3.10)

+## Credits
+- DR0ID for the gradient module

 ## License
 This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).